 Accepting Limited Citizenship Appointments: The U.S. Embassy is open for U.S. passports and Consular Reports of Birth Abroad (CRBA).
 We are limiting appointments to adhere to social distancing guidelines.
 You can schedule a citizenship appointment at the U.S. Embassy in Copenhagen online.
 If you are an adult renewing your 10-year passport please use our mail-in renewal option.

-- Social Security Interviews/Certification of True Copies: In-person appointments suspended due to COVID-19.
+- Social Security Interviews/Certification of True Copies: Limited in-person appointments resume March 4, 2021.
 If you require a certified copy of a true original document to complete your social security application you may do this by mail.
 This is strongly encouraged due to increased wait times for appointments.
 E-mail us at CopenhagenACS@state.gov to coordinate the mail-in process.

 - Loss of Nationality/Renunciation: Suspended due to COVID-19.